 - Task Force 15: Legal Aspects of Medical Eligibility and Disqualification Recommendations.
 A physician’s general legal duty is to conform to accepted, customary, or reasonable medical practice in providing medical recommendations for sports participation that are consistent with an athlete’s short- and long-term best medical interests; a physician’s best medical judgment should not be compromised by an athlete’s desire to participate and in so doing assume medically unreasonable risk, or by the team’s desire for the athlete’s talents.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Sports and Exercise Cardiology, Valvular Heart Disease, Implantable Devices, EP Basic Science, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, Hypertension, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology, Mitral Regurgitation
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Sports and Exercise Cardiology, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Implantable Devices, EP Basic Science, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, Hypertension, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology, Mitral Regurgitation

 Keywords: Acute Coronary Syndrome, Aortic Coarctation, Aortic Valve Insufficiency, Aortic Valve Stenosis, Arrhythmias, Cardiac, Arrhythmogenic Right Ventricular Dysplasia, Athletes, Atrial Fibrillation, Blood Pressure, Bradycardia, Bundle-Branch Block, Cardiomyopathy, Hypertrophic, Cardiopulmonary Resuscitation, Channelopathies, Commotio Cordis, Coronary Artery Disease, Death, Sudden, Cardiac, Defibrillators, Implantable, Ductus Arteriosus, Patent, Ebstein Anomaly, Electrocardiography, Heart Defects, Congenital, Heart Septal Defects, Atrial, Heart Septal Defects, Ventricular, Heart Valve Diseases, Hypertension, Hypertrophy, Left Ventricular, Marfan Syndrome, Mitral Valve Insufficiency, Mitral Valve Stenosis, Myocarditis, Performance-Enhancing Substances, Sickle Cell Trait, Tachycardia, Ventricular, Tetralogy of Fallot, Transposition of Great Vessels, Ventricular Premature Complexes